Home Courses

 You will critically analyse the key concepts, theories, standards, and frameworks of information governance and security, including risk management.
 This will develop a practical foundation for a range of organisational approaches to information governance and cyber security.

-This will enable you to evaluate an organisation’s approach to information governance, and advise on the design and implementation of an appropriate strategy for managing an organisation’s information assets to meet legal, regulatory, organisational, and/or societal needs for information governance and cyber security.
+You will then be able to evaluate an organisation’s approach to information governance, and advise on the design and implementation of an appropriate strategy for managing an organisation’s information assets to meet legal, regulatory, organisational, and/or societal needs for information governance and cyber security.

 Indicative topics include: